“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” – Paul J. Meyer

 - I will not make my children do extracurricular activities that they don’t want to do.

-Sometimes we spend time doing things we don’t really have to do and it is a good idea to take inventory to free some time up to spend on actions that can boost our productivity in several areas.
+Sometimes, we ought to take inventory to free some time up to spend on actions that can boost our productivity in several areas.

-Do the most unpleasant tasks first.
-If you want to be more productive, do the tasks that you dread the most in the beginning part of the day.
-This way you will have them out of the way and once they are done, you will be more apt to be focused and energetic about the rest of your daily activities.
-For example, if you dread making phone calls to customers, perform that task first thing in the morning so you can get it over with instead of dreading it all day long and waiting until the end of the day.
-This way you will get it done and be able to breathe easier and feel lighter all day long!
+If you want to be more productive, do the tasks you dread the most in the beginning of the day.
+This way they will be out of the way and once they are done, you will be more focused and energetic about the rest of your daily activities.
+For example, if you dread making phone calls to customers, perform the task first thing in the morning, so you can get it over with instead of waiting until the end of the day.
+This way you will get it done and be able to breathe easier and feel lighter all day long.

-Have NO INTERRUPTION TIME.
-This is especially helpful if you work for yourself from home or in an area where others have access to your office continually.
-Make a decision to have NO INTERRUPTION TIME for a block of time each day and hold your ground.
-Put a sign on your door that reads “Not available from 10am to 12pm” or find a quiet spot in your home and turn off your phone for a couple of hours each day so no one can bother you.
-You’d be surprised at how much time you can waste answering texts, checking Facebook, Twitter, phone calls, or chatting with people who pop into your office.
-Designating a block of time solely to PRODUCE will serve you well.
+This is especially helpful if you work for yourself from home or in an area where others have access to you continually.
+Decide on no interruption time for a block of time each day and hold your ground.
+Put a sign on your door that reads: “Not available from 10am to 12pm” or find a quiet spot in your home and turn off your phone for two hours each day so no one can bother you.
+You’d be surprised at how much time you can waste: answering texts, checking Facebook, Twitter, phone calls, or chatting with people who pop into your office.
+Designating a block of time solely to produce will serve you well.